gcharot/Zabbix/zapache/README.md

 ### Number of requests

-zapache returns the average request per second as well as the number of GET/PUT requests.
+zapache returns the average request per second as well as the number of GET/POST requests.

 ### Type of request

-zapache can be configured to return the number of http request based on their HTTP status code.
+zapache can be configured to return the number of HTTP requests based on their HTTP status code.

 Defaults are :
 ```